eduP2P/common/test_suite/README.md

 - **router1:** a separate network namespace is necessary for each router in order for NAT to be applied in the router.
-This test suite uses nftables [\[2\]](#ref-man_nft) to apply NAT, and in this framework NAT is only applied to the source IP of packets if these packets are leaving the local machine.
+This test suite uses nftables [\[2\]](#ref-man_nft) to apply NAT, and in this framework NAT is only applied to packets that are leaving the local machine.
 The network interface `router1_pub` that applies NAT is in its own namespace, so that both packets going to the private network and to the public network look as if they are leaving the local machine, and hence have NAT applied to them.

   To allow the router to communicate with the public network, `router1_pub` forms a veth pair with the `router1` device in the